 - The student must give a presentation on their experimental progress.
 This presentation starts with a brief synopsis of the project background, main goals, and key previous findings.
-The students can expect to be interrupted with questions during the presentation. - There should be at least 15 minutes of questions on general background knowledge relevant to the project.
-These background questions do not all have to be asked at the same time, but the committee should ensure that this amount of background questioning occurs during the committee meeting. - The student is asked to leave the room at the beginning and end of the meeting.
-Before the meeting, the committee is briefed by the PI about the trajectory of the project and on ways they can help advance the science.
-After the meeting, the committee members candidly discuss their overall impression of the student's progress.
-The student is invited back into the room for discussion and feedback, provide recommendations, and to review any concerns regarding the project and/or the student. - A Supervisory Committee Evaluation Report is filled in online and marks are assigned for various aspects of the student's performance in the program.
-The committee chair discuss the marks and recommendations with the student and submits the form on behalf of all supervisory committee members. - The student will then receive a copy of the form through email from the Graduate Program Administrator.
+The students can expect to be interrupted with questions during the presentation.
+To leave time for discussion, students should aim for not more than 20-30 minutes' worth of slides, not including interruptions. - There should be at least 15 minutes of questions on general background knowledge relevant to the project.
+These background questions do not all have to be asked at the same time, but the Committee should ensure that this amount of background questioning occurs during the Committee Meeting. - The student is asked to leave the room at the end of the meeting.
+The Committee members then candidly discuss their overall impression of the student's progress. - A Supervisory Committee Evaluation Report is filled in online (see below) and marks are assigned for various aspects of the student's performance in the program. - The student is invited back into the room for discussion and feedback, provide recommendations, and to review any concerns regarding the project and/or the student.
+The Committee Chair discusses the marks and recommendations with the student and submits the form on behalf of all Supervisory Committee members. - The student will then receive a copy of the form through email from the Graduate Program Coordinator.

-The total time for a committee meeting, including the oral presentation that is interrupted by questions, and the period of student evaluation and feedback, should not exceed 2 hours.
+The total time for a Committee Meeting, including the oral presentation that is interrupted by questions, and the period of student evaluation and feedback, should not exceed 2 hours.